SethMMorton/natsort/README.rst

    to be signed floats, it is recommend that you add ``alg=ns.F`` to your ``natsort`` calls or switch to the new ``realsorted`` function which behaves identically to the current ``natsorted`` with default values.
+   This will also affect the default behavior of the ``natsort`` shell script.
  - In ``natsort`` version 4.0.0, the ``number_type``, ``signed``, ``exp``,
    ``as_path``, and ``py3_safe`` options will be removed from the (documented) API, in favor of the ``alg`` option and ``ns`` enum.
 They will remain as